lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The holobiont concept is a recent proposition in evolutionary jargon [@Zilber-Rosenberg2008; @Rosenberg2016].
 It proposes to think of a host and a symbiont as one unit of evolutionary selection.
 This is not a far fetch in the case of an obligate symbiosis where a microbiome is actively transferred to subsequent host generations.
-It might be odd even, to argue that systematically inherited genetic material should be regarded as a separate evolutionary unit based solely on the compartment it is housed in.
+It might be odd even, to argue that systematically inherited DNA should be regarded as a separate evolutionary unit based solely on the compartment it is housed in.
 We rarely find this useful for organelles either, although examples do exist in literature [@Keeling2010; @Perez-Escobar2016].
 The holobiont concept paves the way for some interesting thought experiments.
 Could a fast-evolving bacterial section of the hologenome (all genetic material of a holobiont) provide flexibility to the stationary host genome.